Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Ford Media Center

-Dealers will replace all four door latches at no cost to the customer.
+Dealers will replace side door latches at no cost to the customer.

 Customers who want to know if their vehicle is included in this recall can visit www.ford.com, click on safety recalls at the bottom of the page and enter their vehicle identification number.

 Ford Motor Company (NYSE: F) is a global company based in Dearborn, Michigan, that is committed to helping build a better world, where every person is free to move and pursue their dreams.
 The company’s Ford+ plan for growth and value creation combines existing strengths, new capabilities and always-on relationships with customers to enrich experiences for and deepen the loyalty of those customers.
 Ford designs, manufactures, markets and services a full line of connected, increasingly electrified passenger and commercial vehicles: Ford trucks, utility vehicles, vans and cars, and Lincoln luxury vehicles.
 The company is pursuing leadership positions in electrification, connected vehicle services and mobility solutions, including self-driving technology, and provides financial services through Ford Motor Credit Company.
 Ford employs about 182,000 people worldwide.
 More information about the company, its products and Ford Motor Credit Company is available at corporate.ford.com.